PhChevico/SudokuGame/README.md

 - Play Sudoku on the terminal
 - Save and load game progress using a PostgreSQL database
 - Validate Sudoku rules (rows, columns, 3x3 subgrids)
-- Simple user interface for input and navigation

 ## Requirements